michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. The Lord reigneth, he is clothed with majesty; the Lord is clothed with strength, wherewith he hath girded himself: the world also is stablished, that it cannot be moved.

-2. Thy throne is established of old: thou art from everlasting.of old: Heb. from then
+2. Thy throne is established of old: thou art from everlasting.

 3. The floods have lifted up, O Lord, the floods have lifted up their voice; the floods lift up their waves.

 4. The Lord on high is mightier than the noise of many waters, yea, than the mighty waves of the sea.

-5. Thy testimonies are very sure: holiness becometh thine house, O Lord, for ever.for ever: Heb. to length of days
+5. Thy testimonies are very sure: holiness becometh thine house, O Lord, for ever.

 ## Psalms 94

-1. O Lord God, to whom vengeance belongeth; O God, to whom vengeance belongeth, shew thyself.God…: Heb.
-God of revengesshew…: Heb. shine forth
+1. O Lord God, to whom vengeance belongeth; O God, to whom vengeance belongeth, shew thyself.

 2. Lift up thyself, thou judge of the earth: render a reward to the proud.